 That’s why I’ve named this dish the everyday hashweh vs spiced beef or lamb.
 I want you to be able to use this as a base recipe for stuffing or a topping.
 I make batches of this and build my weeknight cooking around it.
 It’s a great way to prepare good home-cooked food in under 30 minutes.

 So let’s get cooking and learn how to make hashweh!

 To make this recipe you’ll need:

-Garlic: I use lots!
+- Garlic: I use lots!
 About half a head of garlic.
 I like to grate the garlic into a mortar & pestle and mash it.
-I find by doing this extra and optional step, the garlic coats the meat and blend into the mixture really well.
+I find by doing this extra and optional step, the garlic coats the meat and blends into the mixture really well.

-Pomegranate molasses: This ingredient may not be available everywhere; you may have to order it on Amazon.
+- Pomegranate molasses: This ingredient may not be available everywhere; you may have to order it on Amazon.
 Be sure to read the ingredient labels of this product; many manufacturers add sugar to the product to cut costs.
 The real molasses should have nothing but pomegranate and citric acid in the ingredients.
-Magharit juice is the best product I’ve found for producing high-quality Middle Eastern products.

 How do you make Everyday Hashweh?